 Truth, Love & Tolerance

 Jesus said the greatest commandment is to love God and the second greatest commandment is to love our neighbor as ourselves.
 Here in 2 John, the apostle makes it clear that the way we love God and others is by being obedient to His Word:

 “This is love, that we walk according to His commandments” (v.
 6).

 Sometimes obeying God’s Word seems contrary to what the world considers loving behavior.
 The world often defines “love” as “tolerance.”
 Yet, passages like Galatians 6.1-2, Matthew 18.15 and Ezekiel 33.1-6 teach that we are to warn believers and unbelievers alike so they can repent and turn from their sin.

-Of course, that doesn’t mean we go around pointing out every sin, but when we see a professing believer caught in a lifestyle or pattern of sin, we should be willing to lovingly confront them, when necessary, and perhaps come alongside them.
+Of course, that doesn’t mean we go around pointing out every sin, but when we see a professing believer caught in a lifestyle or pattern of sin or something that is hurting them or others, we should be willing to lovingly confront them, when necessary, and perhaps come alongside them.
 With unbelievers, we need to prayerfully consider sharing the gospel with them and, at times, warning them of the judgment to come.